mesopelagique/example-4d-vue.js/README.md

 A [vue](vue) folder will be created with all needed files: vues, node packages and a readme.

-### Alternatively you could use an web insterface using
+### Use an web insterface to create project and configure

 ```bash
 vue ui